mtoernerh/FloodMapping/readme.md

 <!-- Introduction -->
 ## Introduction

-FloodMapping is a project for mapping flooding with various algorithms using Sentinel-1 SAR- and digital elevation data.
-The code is developed with the specific purpose creating a reference flood dataset for fluvial, pluvial and groundwater flooding in Denmark.
-The project includes various utility functions to assist the mapping process, but the main algorithms includes (1) a KMeans estimate of a global threshold between water- and background class, (2) bimodality test using gaussian mixture modelling and between-class-variance, (2) local minimum estimate  between water- and background class using KDE smoothening, (3) quadtree- and box decomposition for image tiling, (4) region growing for segmentation of water- and background class and (5) a function for correcting the segmented flooding features using digital elevation.
+FloodMapping is a project for mapping flooding with various algorithms using Sentinel-1 SAR and digital elevation data.
+The code is developed with the specific purpose of creating a reference flood dataset for fluvial, pluvial and groundwater flooding in Denmark.
+The project includes various utility functions to assist the mapping process, but the main algorithms includes (1) a KMeans estimate of a global threshold between water- and background class, (2) bimodality test using Gaussian Mixture Model (GMM) and Between-Class-Variance (BCV), (2) local minimum estimate  between water- and background class using KDE smoothening, (3) quadtree- and box decomposition for image tiling, (4) region growing for segmentation of water- and background class and (5) a function for correcting the segmented flooding features using digital elevation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>